Table of Contents

 - Reduces the chances of female dogs having urinary tract infections

-Considering the fact that the digestive system is directly connected to the immune system and general health of your dog, it is essential to inject probiotic to their diet.
+Considering the fact that the digestive system is directly connected to the immune system, it is essential to inject probiotics into their diet.
 Any form of probiotic – diet or supplement is beneficial to your dog.

 A lot of raw food contains probiotics such as fermented vegetables, kefir (fermented milk drinks), green tripe, and formulated yogurts.
-Nevertheless, there are certain drawbacks because some dog can’t stomach fermented vegetables or dairy products.
+Nevertheless, it is not recommended that you feed human foods to your dog, even if there are probiotics in them.
+Many human foods are toxic to pets.

 Are there any side effects of Probiotics in dogs?